pyrrhamide/mission-website/content/en/authors/admin/_index.md

 I am an overly curious postgraduate student in Quantified Social Sciences.
 I enjoy learning new tools and ways of sharing beautiful content, to help myself and others better understand things.
 I built a [website](https://pyrrhamide.github.io/regressions) with bookdown, reporting all the different data analysis methods I learned during my postgraduate degree, for my classmates' and my personal use.

 I love experimenting with R and RMarkdown, I cannot stop browsing GitHub, discovering new packages, hence I cannot stop building new projects, the latest one being this lovely website (it is still a work in progress, bear with me!).
-I would very much like to regularly post content on here, right after I get the hang of it!
+I would very much like to regularly post content on here, in English as well as in [French](/fr/#about)!

 <!--- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. --->